Emmanuel678912/andrew-hall/README.md

     - On Windows: type "cd venv/Scripts"
     - Type activate.bat.
     - If the virtual environement is active you will see (venv) in the command line.
+    - On Mac or Linux type "source venv/bin/activate"

 2. Cd into the project directory where the manage.py file is located.